Back to JavaScript Cheat Sheet

 5. Find the most frequent element in an array.

-Additional JavaScript Resources
+Additional JavaScript Resources to Learn Arrays

 Where to Learn JavaScript for Free